gSchool/mcsp-unit-oop/01-object-oriented-programming/04-information-hiding.md

 - Define information hiding in the context of OOP.
 - Explain the benefit of information hiding.
 - Distinguish between an interface and an implementation.
-- Use getters and setters achieve information hiding in your factory functions.
+- Use getters and setters to achieve information hiding in your factory functions.

 ### !end-callout